zcrayman/tut-rest/README.md

 HATEOS provides a consistent mechanism for you to describe what resources you have and what can be done with those resources.
 A client that understands HATEOS and its corresponding links will be able to effectively discover and react to what resources and actions on those resources are supported at a given moment in time *without having to agree this all up front*.

+### Simplifying JSON and XML representation generation

+### Using Link and LinkDiscoverer to discover Resources

+### Simplifying URI Generation using ControllerLinkBuilder

 TBD Implementing Hypermedia links to give hints as to how your resources can be interacted with.
 TBD Testing for Hypermedia links using REST Template.